Vinod-Kumar-R/AutomationTesting/README.md

 # Automation Framework for testing Web Application and Mobile Application using Selenium WebDriver
-Keyword Driver Framework is a Test Data Driven (TDD) and it's has been implemented using JAVA and Spring Core.
+Keyword Driven Framework is a Test Data Driven (TDD) and it's has been implemented using JAVA and Spring Core.
 Main method start from class "Mainfunction.java" under package "com.automation.baseframework"

 **Below feature are support by framework**